dalijap/nx-chronos/README.md

 including highly accurate process cycles and thread cycles.

-If you are measuring cycles, you will only be able to get a raw `Elapsed` value that cannot be converted to nanoseconds, milliseconds, or seconds
+If you are measuring cycles, you will only be able to get a raw `Elapsed` value that cannot be converted to nanoseconds, milliseconds, or seconds.

+`ProcessCycles` and `ThreadCycles` measuring modes are supported only Windows Vista and newer OS.

 ## Supported platforms